marukatsutech/special_relativity/README.md

 Fig. 5-3 oscillation modes and standard model of elementary particles physics

 # Chapter - 6.
-Quantum spin and Light speed constancy - Special relativity-6
+Quantum spin and Light speed constancy
 How the principle of light speed constancy works.

 Watch my video for overview!